 However, I’d already received a notice that prompted a change in my plans.
 By the end of the first week in August, I’d secured all the arrangements for this excursion – flights, rental car, and hotels.
 While I knew the Somewhere in Time (SiT) event at Grand Hotel was scheduled for Friday and Saturday, I’d assumed (a mistake I should have learned not to make from Benny Hill)

 that the activities would begin sometime after lunch Friday.
 (The assumption was based on Grand Hotel having a two night SiT package and a check-in time after 14:00.)
-However, on 20 October, I received and email from Grand Hotel showing that the SiT events began at noon Friday.
+However, on 20 October, I received an email from Grand Hotel showing that the SiT events began at noon Friday.
 Had I known further in advance I might have left a day earlier, done my Alpena sightseeing Thursday, and either arrived on Mackinac Island Thursday night or taken the early ferry Friday morning so I could have had the full experience.
-Alas, like my planned visits to the Great Lakes Maritime Heritage Center and the Besser Museum (which I didn’t decide to fully eschew until I awoke Friday morning), this was not to be.
+Alas, like my planned visits to the Great Lakes Maritime Heritage Center and the Besser Museum (which I didn’t decide to fully forgo until I awoke Friday morning), this was not to be.

 After driving to the center of Alpena to take the photo of the fish mural, I parked my car near this chap.